RIFLECRAFTERS IS A LICENSED CLASS 3 DEALER IN NFA ITEMS

 The sale of suppressors (silencers) and other NFA items listed above, as regulated under the National Firearms Act (NFA), requires that purchasers be at least 21 years of age and obtain a special tax stamp via an application process to legally own and operate these devices.

-The Form 4, fingerprints and photo(s) are submitted to the ATF along with a fee of $200 for the tax stamp.
+The eForm 4 or eForm 1, EFT file and photo(s) are submitted to the ATF via their online site to apply for the proper tax stamp.
 The approval process consists of passing the background checks and age requirements.
-Once approved, the NFA item can legally be transferred to you via a Form 4473 process by your FFL.
+Once approved, a tax stamp will be issued and the NFA item can legally be transferred to you via a Form 4473 process by your FFL.

-RIFLECRAFTERS IS A LICENSED CLASS 3 DEALER IN NFA ITEMSRIFLECRAFTERS - NO FEE for NFA TRANSFERS
+RIFLECRAFTERS - NO FEE for NFA TRANSFERS

 If you purchase your NFA item from RIFLECRAFTERS, no fee is charged to you by RIFLECRAFTERS to apply for your tax stamp or to transfer the item to you once your application is approved.